 IR35 is in place to ensure that ‘off-payroll workers’ whom are working like an employee pay broadly the same tax and National Insurance contributions as employees – these workers would be deemed to be inside the scope of IR35.

 IR35 rules apply to off-payroll workers who are self-employed and operating under a Personal Service Company (PSC) i.e. a limited company that they own and control.
 It does not apply to sole-traders or PAYE agency workers.

-From April 2021, the IR35 off-payroll rules currently operating in the public sector will also apply to medium and large companies in the private sector too.
+Since April 2021, the IR35 off-payroll rules that were already in place for the public sector have now been applied to medium and large companies in the private sector too.

-According to Gov.uk, IR35 will apply to your business from April 2021 if you meet two or more of the following conditions:
+According to Gov.uk, IR35 applies to your business if you meet two or more of the following conditions:

 an annual turnover of more than £10.2 million